 Each host in the cluster is represented by a block.
-To see more information on a specific host, hover your mouse over the block you are interested in, and a popup with key host data appears.
+To see more information on a specific host, hover over the block you are interested in, and a popup with key host data appears.
 The color of the blocks represents usage in an appropriate unit based on a selectable set of metrics.
 If the data necessary to determine state are not all available, the block is marked as having Invalid Data.
-Changing the default maximum values for the heatmap allows you to fine tune the representation.
+Changing the default maximum values for the heatmap lets you fine tune the representation.
 Use the Select Metric dropdown to select the metric type.